CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 ### Neuron-level linear approximation version

-The synapse-specific _SR(t)_ value in [[#eq_trace-syn]] and its exponential integrations, though very simple, are still very computationally-expensive to compute because the number of synapses is much greater than the number of neurons.
+The synapse-specific _SR(t)_ value in [[#eq_trace-syn]] and its exponential integrations, though very simple, are still very computationally expensive to compute because the number of synapses is much greater than the number of neurons.
 Therefore, in practice we compute these values using a set of linear regression coefficients based on a vector of binned _CaSyn_ values at the neuron level, with each bin holding the average CaSyn value over a period of 10 ms, which provides sufficient resolution to compute the necessary pre-post firing correlations.

 At the point of learning, which occurs once at the end of a [[theta cycle]] of 200 ms typically, the values in each bin are multiplied for the sender * receiver at each synapse, and then the linear regression coefficients over these bin products are applied to directly compute the effective CaP and CaD time integral value that would otherwise be computed according to the above equations.
 These coefficients were trained using a combination of ridge and lasso regression based on 100 random Poisson spike trains per condition of a full combinatorial (outer product) sweep of minus and plus phase firing rates sampled in 10 hz increments from 0 -- 120 hz for the pre and post neuron (12 * 12 * 12 * 12 = 20,736 frequency combinations * 100 trials = 2,073,600 total trials).
 The resulting coefficients have $r^2$ values of 0.991 and 0.996 for CaP and CaD respectively (i.e,. they account for that proportion of the variance in the data).
 Thus, this method provides a highly accurate and significantly more performant way of computing these values at the synaptic level.
 See [kinase/linear](https://github.com/emer/axon/tree/main/kinase/linear) for details.